 Step 2: In your new Gusto account, input your new company info:

-We can assist with migrating employee info over to your new account as long as your employees haven’t changed work locations.
+We can assist with migrating employee info over to your new account, as long as your employees have not changed work locations.

-Step 3: contact us from the Help section of your account about the FEIN change.
+Step 3: Contact us from the Help or Priority support section of your account about the FEIN change.
 Let us know which employees you DO NOT want migrated over, if any, so we can make sure your accounts are accurate.
 If we also manage your benefits, let us know in your email so we may put you in contact with our Benefits team so that your benefits are not terminated with your carrier.

 Important: If you need W-2s generated for the account you're closing, you'll need to select that Gusto process your quarterly and yearly filings, we will file returns for the current quarter and year-end with payroll amounts.
 We will also file any remaining quarterly returns for the year with $0 amounts.